Mattyelele/mc-docs/General/subaccounts.md

 # How to add sub-accounts

-1. You can do this by going to "My Servers" and clicking the "Configuration" tab of the server.
+1. You can do this by going to "My Servers" and clicking the "Configuration" tab of the server
 ![enter image description here](https://elele.team/upload/tuBikY.png)

 2. Once you're there head on over to the "Access Control" tab and you can input the emails of the people you wish to give server control panel access to.

 ![enter image description here](https://elele.team/upload/Ol23mN.png)